Jonathon Grasse

 Jonathon Grasse is an American composer, ethnomusicologist, and improvising electric guitarist.
 He is a professor of music at California State University, Dominguez Hills.

 Career

 Composition

 Grasse’s list of music compositions dating to the late-1980s includes over thirty pieces for soloists, chamber groups, large ensembles, and American gamelan.
 His Triptych for String Trio was awarded first place in the 2012 American Composers Forum-Los Angeles competition.
 "The Informal Sector," a concerto for two trombones and Just Intonation gamelan (2010) premiered at a Microfest concert at Claremont's Harvey Mudd College.
 Both of these works appear on his 2016 CD Six Compositions.
-Many of his works for guitar and guitar ensemble have been concertized by Los Angeles-based guitarist Peter Yates.
-Since 2017, Grasse has collaborated with the new music ensemble Brightwork, resulting in two works for that sextet.
+Many of his works for guitar and guitar ensemble have been concertized by Los Angeles–based guitarist Peter Yates.
+Since 2017, Grasse has collaborated with the new music ensemble Brightwork, resulting in several works for that sextet.